 Author: Matt Neuburg

 At over 1,000 pages this is a massive book that attempts to really explain the fundamentals of iOS programming and cocoa Touch.
 If you have worked through some of the getting started iOS books and still find you are struggling this could be the book for you.
-See also my full review.
+It was recently updated for iOS 6 but see also my full review of the iOS 5 edition.

 Core Data (Second Edition)